braisdom/ObjectiveSql/README.md

 ### Features

-- No coding to define a "DomainModel", which carries the query and persistence behavior by itself
+- Defining a domain model without redundant codes, which carries the query and persistence behavior by itself
 - Putting data access logic in the domain object, all people know how to read and write their data to and from the database.
 - The functions encapsulated for various database, who makes it easy to program between java and database
 - Making the expressions in SQL become Java expressions, easier to program and reuse

-### Define a DomainModel
+### Defining a DomainModel

 ```java
 @DomainModel